koolkusum/koolkusum/README.md

 - 🔭 I’m currently working on improving MyLecturePal.
-Also attending the **Harvard CS50** course to further solidfy funddamentals and foundation.
+Also attending the **Harvard CS50** course to further solidfy fundamentals and foundation.
 - 🌱 I’m currently learning MongoDB, nodeJS, tableau, and AWS.
 - 👯 I’m looking to collaborate on hackathons and various projects to build my portfolio!
 - 💬 Ask me about anime (JJBA), plants, rollerblading, crocheting/knitting, discos, and hackathons!